-However, the TV series adaptation of the same name was less worried about the police having that much power in their hands.
+However, the subsequent ABC TV series adaptation of the same name was less worried about the police having that much power in their hands.
 Here, the heroes are the government in the form of the police force and they only use Blue Thunder to fight bad guys, usually criminals but sometimes spies.

 With a smaller budget than the movie, the series wasn’t immune from borrowing footage from its source material, which enables a comparison of the movie and series’ tones.
 Notably, in the movie, the ‘weapons trial’ that introduces Blue Thunder’s military capabilities is clear that its weaponry isn’t fully accurate and that the government doesn’t care – a 1:10 ratio between civilian and terrorist casualties is deemed acceptable; however, the TV series edits out any civilian casualties from the footage to make Blue Thunder apparently benign… at least in the right hands.